gwboone/fllsdshbrd/README.md

 # fllsdshbrd

 app.r generates R shiny interface to upload and view analysis results to tickers in buys.csv file.
-The dashboard is a demonstration of using tidyquant to read and mutate stock tickers.
-The dashboard might be useful to investors who want a snapshot view of invested monies and current market value of the stock purchased with those spent monies.
+The dashboard is a demonstration of using [tidyquant](https://cran.r-project.org/web/packages/tidyquant/tidyquant.pdf) to read and mutate stock tickers.
+The dashboard might be useful to investors who want a snapshot view of invested monies and current market value of the stock purchased with those monies.

+---
 Usage
 * Pre req is install of R, R Studio and shiny.
 * Open app.r in R Studio and run the application (app.r)